PatrickPT/patrickpt.github.io/content/posts/2025_02_01_Open_Source_Innovation/2025_02_01_Open_Source_Innovation.md

 # TL;DR

-This blog post explains how the recent archictectural innovations from DeepSeek may benefit the open source community and why they are considered a game changer for AI industry.
+This blog post explains how the recent release of DeepSeek may benefit the open source community and why it is considered a game changer for AI industry.

 ---

-# Why Should I Care?
+# Why all the rumors?

-1. It beats or matches the leading commercial LLMs.
-It's especially shocking that it beats OpenAI's o1, the model that "thinks" before answering.

-2. R1 is also a thinking model, which previously only OpenAI and Google could develop (and only OpenAI's model was good at it).

-3. Given the above two points, R1 is the only such model with open weights.

-4. Not just open weights, but MIT licensed, so anyone can use it for any purpose, build a business directly competing with OpenAI and other big players without spending a dollar on R&D.

-5. DeepSeek released the secret sauce of how to train such a model from scratch, so OpenAI and Google don't have any competitive advantage going forward.
-And this secret sauce is very cheap to implement, compared to what big players made us believe through their hyped GPU spending.

-6. R1 is super cheap to run too.
-For example, OpenAI charges $60.00 per 1M output tokens for o1, while R1 only costs $2.
-For input tokens: OpenAI charges $15.00 per 1M tokens, while R1 will charge you $0.27.

-So, combining all these factors, it's a market disruption unseen before.
-Hence the sad smiles from Satya and Sam.
-They still have money and GPUs, but they don't know what to do with it anymore.
+DeepSeek-R1 represents a significant innovation in the AI landscape, outperforming or rivaling top commercial models including reasoning capabilities.
+Previously, such sophisticated models were exclusive to tech giants like OpenAI and Google, but R1 now joins this category as the only open-weights model of its kind.
+Its Open Source approach including a MIT license further amplifies its disruptive potential, enabling unrestricted commercial use, even for direct competitors, without costly R&D.

+Beyond accessibility, DeepSeek-R1 heats innovation by openly sharing its cost-effective training methodology, challenging the narrative that advanced AI requires exorbitant GPU investments.
+Operationally, it’s remarkably affordable: output tokens cost 30x less than OpenAI’s, and input tokens are 55x cheaper.

+R1’s blend of performance, openness, innovation and affordability could signal that open-source can still play a pivotal role in the AI race.

 ---

-# Understanding what DeepSeek did
+# Key Facts at a glance

 ## **Key Training Process & Innovations in DeepSeek-R1**